Woman Killed In South Orange Fire Was Once Victim Of Home Invasion

 The Essex County Prosecutor’s Office has identified the victim in a deadly fire in South Orange early Friday.

-It was not immediately known if Cranko was home by herself at the time of the fire.
+There were no other occupants in the home when firefighters arrived and no one else was injured, the prosecutor's office said.

 Two years ago Cranko told WABC 7 News she had been attacked by a man in the Ward Place home .
-She was on the top floor of the home working when she heard a noise around 10:15 a.m. coming from the second floor.
+She was on the top floor working when she heard a noise around 10:15 a.m. coming from the second floor.

 The man fled when Cranko called out to her Siri device to contact the police.